Rampion Wind Farm

 Rampion is an offshore wind farm developed by E.ON, now operated by RWE, off the Sussex coast in the UK.
-The wind farm has a capacity of 400 MW (originally 700 MW was planned).
-The wind farm was commissioned in April 2018 and was the first offshore wind farm for the whole south coast of England.
+The wind farm has a capacity of 400 MW, although 700 MW was originally planned.
+The wind farm was commissioned in April 2018 and was the first offshore wind farm on the south coast of England.

 Location

 Located between 13 and 25 km from the shore, the wind farm is situated off the coast of the towns of Worthing and Shoreham-by-Sea to the west, the city of Brighton and Hove in the centre and the towns of Newhaven and Seaford in the east.
 The wind farm lies in a zone that is an irregular elongated area, approximately 28 km in an east to west direction and approximately 10 km in the north to south direction, an area of 72 km2.

 Name

 Initially known as Zone 6 off the Sussex coast, it was later named the "Southern Array" (Hastings).

 When the site of the wind farm was changed from near Hastings to off Brighton, E.ON held a competition with local schools to suggest a new name as a public relations exercise.
-The name ‘Rampion’ was voted the winning suggestion, submitted by Davison High School Pupil Megan McCullough, after the round-headed rampion (Phyteuma orbiculare), also known as the Pride of Sussex, the county flower of Sussex.
+The name Rampion was voted the winning suggestion, submitted by Davison High School Pupil Megan McCullough, after the round-headed rampion (Phyteuma orbiculare), also known as the Pride of Sussex, the county flower of Sussex.